 For applications submitted by the scholarship deadline of Dec.
 15, decisions are usually made by the middle of March.

 For applications submitted after Dec.
 15, a decision usually takes two to three weeks to be made once all materials have been received.

-No. In order to protect the privacy of the applicant, we only share information about the status of an application with that applicant.
+No. In order to protect privacy, we only share information about the status of an application with the applicant.

-No. An applicant is free to take whichever test is most convenient for them.
+No. An applicant is free to take whichever test is most convenient.